hlship/threaded-conversation/README.md

 # TODO

-- A `change the subject` command that identifies non-relevant quips (or even just quips that change the subject).
 - Find a way to handle "expressing ignorance" (when you ask an NPC about an unknown word or phrase)
-- Startups checks similar to Inform7 (prevent unexpected loops, etc.)
+- Startup checks similar to Inform7 (prevent unexpected loops, etc.)
 - Optimizations (that may only be needed in full size games)
 - Tune the logic for in-thread vs. out-of-thread
 - Multi-way conversation (e.g., other present NPCs may have queued quips)